mpv-player/mpv/DOCS/client-api-changes.rst

           API.
 This also means compatibility for anything but x11 and wayland through the old opengl-cb GL_MP_MPGetNativeDisplay method is now unsupported.
+        - deprecate mpv_get_wakeup_pipe().
+It's complex, but easy to replace using normal API (just set a wakeup callback to a function which writes to a pipe).
  1.29   - the behavior of mpv_terminate_destroy() and mpv_detach_destroy()
           changes subtly (see documentation in the header file).
 In particular, mpv_detach_destroy() will not leave the player running in all